McWilliamsCenter/coma_cluster/README.md

 - **I am a student/postdoc/faculty member at CMU.
 How do I set up an account on Coma?**

 	In addition to an Andrew ID, you will need to [apply for an SCS Cluster User account](https://computing.cs.cmu.edu/accounts-access/forms/scs-account.html).
-Note that if you student or a postdoc you will need to ask your supervisor to sponsor you.
+Note that if you are a student or a postdoc you will need to ask your supervisor to sponsor you.
 That done, you should be able to log in as described above.

 - **How do I get started?**